Skip to main content

 We ask, but do not require, that for heritage/historic flights the livery also matches the timetable year.
 For example, TWA 1988 flights should use a TWA double stripe livery, not a Globe livery.

-Aircraft Types - Categories and Substitutions
+Categories and Substitutions

 For our modern schedules, vAAL assigns an aircraft category to a route based on what aircraft operates that route in the real world at the time the schedule loaded in the system was current.